You can now opt out of Time-of-Use Pricing

 - Rules and how to switch

-On November 1, 2020, new winter TOU and Tiered prices will apply, and TOU customers will resume paying TOU prices that are different at different times of the day.
+As of November 1, 2020, new winter TOU and Tiered prices apply, and TOU customers will resume paying TOU prices that are different at different times of the day.
 See the prices.
-Since June 1, 2020, residential and small business customers on TOU have been paying a fixed electricity price of 12.8 ¢/kWh for all hours of the day as part of the government’s response to the COVID-19 pandemic.
-This fixed price ends on October 31, 2020.

 With TOU prices, the price depends on when you use electricity.

 - Off-peak, when demand for electricity is lowest.
 Ontario households use most of their electricity – nearly two thirds of it – during off-peak hours.